sebastienros/memoryleak/README.md

 Memory leaks don't have to be caused by eternal references to managed objects.
 Some .NET objects rely on native memory to function.
 This memory cannot be collected by the GC and the .NET objects need free it using native code.

 Fortunately .NET provides the `IDisposable` interface to let developers release this native memory proactively.
-And even if `Dispose()` is not called in time, classes usually do it automatically when the finalizer is called by the garbage collector... unless the class is not correctly implemented.
+And even if `Dispose()` is not called in time, classes usually do it automatically when the finalizer runs... unless the class is not correctly implemented.

 Let's take a look at this code for instance: